aarhusstadsarkiv/stadsarkiv-client/README.md

 In order to update the openapi client you can `cd` into the `generate_openaws_client` directory

-Instructions can be found in the [generate_client/README.md](generate_client/README.md) directory.
+Instructions can be found in the [generate_openaws_client/README.md](generate_openaws_client/README.md) directory.

-The client itself is just a python module which has it's own repository at:
+The generated openaws client itself is just a python module which has it's own repository at:

 [aarhusstadsarkiv/openaws-client](https://github.com/aarhusstadsarkiv/openaws-client)